pravinyo/website/_posts/2025-12-30-pyspark-learning-2.md

   alt: Generated using Gemini AI
 ---

-*Mastering data manipulation, filtering, joins, and aggregations*

-**Part 2 of 5 in the Complete PySpark Series**
+**Part 2 of 5 in the Complete PySpark Series**: *Mastering data manipulation, filtering, joins, and aggregations*

 ## Table of Contents